savoirfairelinux/building-inclusive-open-source-software/docs/E-ICO.md

 # 👩‍💻 E-ICO Inclusive code 101

->
-This module provides general information needed for building accessible code on any platform, language or framework.
+    This module provides general information needed for building accessible code on any platform or language.

 **⛳️ Section**: E. Programming inclusive and accessible software